hyperledger/fabric-sdk-node/docs/tutorials/chaincode-lifecycle.md

 ```

 ### Step 6: Initialize

-This step may be used start new chaincode on your channel and initialize
+The chaincode is ready to be used after it is defined on a channel.
+If you did
-the state of the channel.
-This step is only required when the chaincode
+not request the execution of your chaincode's `Init` function, then the chaincode
-does not manage it's own initialization.
+container will start after the first invoke.
+If you used `setInitRequired(true)`
-The initialize transaction will start the container and then call the
+to request that the `Init` function be executed, then you need to invoke the
-`Init` method of the chaincode with the provided arguments.
-The chaincode
+`Init` before any other transactions can be executed.

-definition must be defined as "initRequired=true"  and
+The following code snippet below requests the execution of the `Init` function.
-the `is_init` request parameter must be true for the "Init" method
+Note that `is_init` needs to be set to `true` as part of the request, and the
-to be called on this `sendTransaction` rather than the "Invoke" method
+`Init` function must be called using `sendTransaction` rather than the
-of your chaincode.
+"Invoke" method of your chaincode.

 ```
 // initialize the chaincode
 const tx_id = client.newTransactionID();
 const request = {
    chaincodeId : chaincodeId,
-   fcn: 'init',
+   fcn: 'Init',
    args: args,
    txId: tx_id,
    is_init: true // must be set to initialization